rmirandasv/desktop-time-tracker/README.md

 # Desktop Time Tracker

-Desktop time tracker is an offline tmme tracker for your freelance projects.
-It is built with NativePHP.
+Desktop time tracker is an offline time tracker for your freelance projects